pik-copan/pyunicorn/joss/paper.md

   @sales_stickiness_2023; @subramaniyam_signatures_2015;
   @lekscha_phasespace_2018; @alberti_magnetic_2020].

-Furthermore, `pyunicorn`’s tutorial notebooks provide valuable methodological introductions to complex system analysis, and have been repeatedly employed in academic teaching.
+Furthermore, `pyunicorn`’s tutorial notebooks provide introductions to various complex system analysis methodologies, and have been repeatedly employed in academic teaching.

 [^3]: 26 out of the 46 surveyed publications are unaffiliated with the package